 I really wish more of us had the balls to speak to strangers.

-I’m not 74 but 31, nevertheless I am slightly perturbed by how our social skills are shifting because of social media and our modern world.
+I constantly question how our social skills are shifting because of social media and our modern world.
 I think we need to have a balance with technology and just have the balls to spark conversations with strangers.
 But I will say Florence is a weird city for that.
 One of my friends recently told me she was having dinner on her own and a chap asked if he could sit with her, and of course she welcomed the inquiry only for him to subsequently say “my phone gets better reception in this spot.”
-DUDE!
+Dude, seriously?!

 I have no qualms talking and engaging with fellow folks, but I’ve found Florence to not be down with that so much.
 Anytime where I’ve made random friends is 90% of the time with non-Florentines, 5% are Florentines but with parents from different parts of Tuscany and/or Italy, 1% of the time they were from somewhere else in Tuscany, 4% usually from a different part of Italy but the rest being Southern Italians because they are so damn outgoing and friendly.